 The Seidl brothers decided to move to Norway and sail on the Statsraad Lehmkuhl.
 This is when Marcus met his future wife, a Norwegian volunteer on board named Brit Anita.

 “I remember the first time I saw her come aboard in Germany,” he said.
 “She had finished school and her mother encouraged her to take the adventure.
 She came on board as a nice young girl with cowboy boots.
-I was sitting on deck sewing sails and had hurt my foot on a boom, so when I got up I was limping.
-At first, she was not interested, as she tells her friends about this real nice guy she met, but he had a wooden leg.”
+I was sitting on deck sewing sails and had hurt my foot on a boom.
+So when I got up I was limping.
+At first, she was not interested.
+She told her friends about this real nice guy she met, but he had a wooden leg.”

-To say that Marcus and David have sailed more miles that Sir Francis Drake, Captain Cook and Magellan is an understatement.
+To say that Marcus and David have sailed more miles that Sir Francis Drake is an understatement.
 They have crossed the Atlantic 13 times in the last 13 years.
-In his 25 years as Captain, with David as Chief Officer, the Seidl brothers have never lost a life at sea.
-Crossing the famed Bermuda Triangle, negotiating 50-foot waves, being recognized by kings, queens and mariners worldwide, these brothers didn’t just dream of what they wanted to do with their lives—they just did it!
+In his 25 years as Captain, with David as Chief Officer, the brothers never lost a life at sea.
+They crossed the famed Bermuda Triangle, negotiated 50-foot waves and received recognition by many.
+These brothers didn’t just dream of what they wanted to do with their lives—they just did it!

 People have sailed on the Statsraad Lehmkuhl from all over the world.
 Marcus and David love training young people and affecting their lives.
 Every person who walks onboard will come away with a memory of a lifetime.

-As an old tall ship sailor once said, “We do not live from hour to hour, but second to second, while sailing.”
+As an old sailor once said, “We do not live from hour to hour, but second to second, while sailing.”

-To learn more about the Statsraad Lehmkuhl, visit lehmkuhl.no/ebgkusg/sailing-program/.
+To learn more about the Statsraad Lehmkuhl, visit sailtraininginternational.org/vessel/statsraad-lehmkuhl/.